BoxUpp/Puppet-Modules/jboss/README.md

 ###What jboss affects

 * Installs and configure jboss.
-* Configures ip in standalone.xml file according to user requuirement.
+* Configures ip in standalone.xml file according to user requirement.
-* Configures init scripit according to user requuirement.
+* Configures init scripit according to user requirement.

 ###Beginning with jboss